-For minus infinity -Infinity

--Inf

-For plus infinity Infinity

-Inf

-+Infinity

-+Inf

-For a Nan NaN, optionally followed by non-blank characters in parenthesis
+For minus infinity -Infinity -Inf For plus infinity Infinity Inf +Infinity +Inf For a Nan NaN, optionally followed by non-blank characters in parentheses.
 When no non-blank character is present, the NaN is a quiet NaN.

 Chapter 6.
-Fortran Intrinsics
+FORTRAN INTRINSICS